By Kent E St John

 Our last dinner in Beaune was at the new L’ Ermitage de Corton where our superb venison was matched with two grand cru vintages from 2001 and 1994.

-I realized just why the study of oenology is so necessary: it is the study of fine living.
+I realized just why the study of enology is so necessary: it is the study of fine living.
 A trip to Burgundy and Beaune is the perfect place to immerse yourself in the art of appreciation, be it wine, food or simple pleasures such as biking.

 As always when heading to France I first go to the French government’s website France Guide.
 It is full of information and ideas, the best tourism website in Europe.
 Next stop should be the website put out by the tourism office in Burgundy itself.

 Just as much as wine takes center stage in Burgundy so also does food.
-A day in Dijon with Alex Miles is a fascinating look into food from market to table.
+A day in Dijon with Alex Miles is a fascinating look into food from the market to table.
 His wit and skill will transform your stay.

 Le Cep Hotel was a gem and the perfect place to bed in Beaune.
 It was stylish yet timeless.
 Location matched with elegance best sums up my feelings about the place.

 A perfect day while traveling is a magical event and both Detours biking and La Maison d’Olivier Leflaive provided just such a day.
-Sarah’s vineyard tour was filled with information about the world loved vineyards.
+Sarah’s Vineyard tour was filled with information about the world loved vineyards.
 Time spent with Mr. LeFlaive at his hotel and table is unforgettable.
 A new appreciation for life is a sure bet!